smscommunity/sms-guide/_game/shines/pinna/episode1.md

 {% include yt.html id="lXEtAqHKUlo" %}

 ## Cutscene Skip #2
-This cutscene skip saves even more, 2:02.40, thus it is very important you get it.
+This cutscene skip saves even more, just over **2 MINUTES**, thus it is very important you get it.
 The visual cue is to pause the frame you see the explosions from the pieces that fall off of Mecha Bowser (you CAN pause a few frames before they are visible, but it is not recommended).
 <img src="https://i.imgur.com/f7l4q6o.gif">

 ## Shine Grab